Helping your teen deal with graphic content

 Click here to download a transcript of this infographic.

-Here are some ways your teen might see disturbing content:
+Here are some ways your teen might see graphic content:

-• When the news covers violence or conflict, some sources may release graphic images or videos.
+• When the news covers violence or conflict, some sources may release graphic videos or images.

 • Some TV shows and movies may include footage of stressful or triggering events.